-Canada’s economy has been intimately connected to Mexico’s since 1994 when both countries signed the trilateral North American Free Trade Agreement.
-Mexico is the world’s 13th largest economy and the 12th most populated country with 127.5 million people.
+Canada’s economy has been intimately connected to Mexico’s since 1994 when both countries signed the North American Free Trade Agreement.
+The strategic partnership continues to flourish with strong economic, social and cultural ties.

 3. Visit often: There’s no substitute for face-to-face encounters and this is particularly true in Mexico.
 Mexicans will expect you to make multiple visits and take the time to build the key relationships.

 4. Ace the small talk: Before getting down to business, Mexicans tend to start business conversations with small talk about culture, the city you’re in or the weather.
 Learn a little about the culture, including researching famous Mexicans and knowing a bit about Mexico’s sporting passion—soccer.
 You can also expect some questions about your culture.
-Nelson has received many questions about Canadian winter sports, for example.
+I’ve received many questions about Canadian winter sports, for example.

 6. Mind the clock: Never show up late to a meeting, but fully expect that your Mexican counterparts might.
 Traffic disruptions in big cities, such as Mexico City, Guadalajara and Monterrey, are very common.
 In addition, there tends to be a more relaxed view toward time in Latin America, though it’s more common in rural areas than in the big cities.

 7. Keep an eye on lineups: Try to get to meetings early because the security process always seems to take longer than expected and can be extremely strict.
 In some cases, particularly in a factory or plant, visitors are asked for a passport.
 In 95% of the cases, you don’t have to leave your passport at the security gate, but they’ll ask you to leave photo identification, so it’s important to have another option.
 I would suggest you challenge having to leave your passport.
 Ask if you can just show it and leave your other photo identification, such as a driver’s licence or health card, behind.